100thCoin/AccuracyCoin/README.md

   8: If the channel is set to play infinitely, the length counter should be left unchanged.

 ### APU Length Table
-  1: When writing %00000--- to address $4003, the pulse 1 length counter should be set to 10
-  2: When writing %00001--- to address $4003, the pulse 1 length counter should be set to 254
-  3: When writing %00010--- to address $4003, the pulse 1 length counter should be set to 20
-  4: When writing %00011--- to address $4003, the pulse 1 length counter should be set to 2
-  5: When writing %00100--- to address $4003, the pulse 1 length counter should be set to 40
-  6: When writing %00101--- to address $4003, the pulse 1 length counter should be set to 4
-  7: When writing %00110--- to address $4003, the pulse 1 length counter should be set to 80
-  8: When writing %00111--- to address $4003, the pulse 1 length counter should be set to 6
-  9: When writing %01000--- to address $4003, the pulse 1 length counter should be set to 160
-  A: When writing %01001--- to address $4003, the pulse 1 length counter should be set to 8
-  B: When writing %01010--- to address $4003, the pulse 1 length counter should be set to 60
-  C: When writing %01011--- to address $4003, the pulse 1 length counter should be set to 10
-  D: When writing %01100--- to address $4003, the pulse 1 length counter should be set to 14
-  E: When writing %01101--- to address $4003, the pulse 1 length counter should be set to 12
-  F: When writing %01110--- to address $4003, the pulse 1 length counter should be set to 26
-  G: When writing %01111--- to address $4003, the pulse 1 length counter should be set to 14
-  H: When writing %10000--- to address $4003, the pulse 1 length counter should be set to 12
-  I: When writing %10001--- to address $4003, the pulse 1 length counter should be set to 16
-  J: When writing %10010--- to address $4003, the pulse 1 length counter should be set to 24
-  K: When writing %10011--- to address $4003, the pulse 1 length counter should be set to 18
-  L: When writing %10100--- to address $4003, the pulse 1 length counter should be set to 48
-  M: When writing %10101--- to address $4003, the pulse 1 length counter should be set to 20
-  N: When writing %10110--- to address $4003, the pulse 1 length counter should be set to 96
-  O: When writing %10111--- to address $4003, the pulse 1 length counter should be set to 22
-  P: When writing %11000--- to address $4003, the pulse 1 length counter should be set to 192
-  Q: When writing %11001--- to address $4003, the pulse 1 length counter should be set to 24
-  R: When writing %11010--- to address $4003, the pulse 1 length counter should be set to 72
-  S: When writing %11011--- to address $4003, the pulse 1 length counter should be set to 26
-  T: When writing %11100--- to address $4003, the pulse 1 length counter should be set to 16
-  U: When writing %11101--- to address $4003, the pulse 1 length counter should be set to 28
-  V: When writing %11110--- to address $4003, the pulse 1 length counter should be set to 32
-  W: When writing %11111--- to address $4003, the pulse 1 length counter should be set to 30
+  1: Your emulator did not pass APU Length Counter.
+  2: When writing %00000--- to address $4003, the pulse 1 length counter should be set to 10
+  3: When writing %00001--- to address $4003, the pulse 1 length counter should be set to 254
+  4: When writing %00010--- to address $4003, the pulse 1 length counter should be set to 20
+  5: When writing %00011--- to address $4003, the pulse 1 length counter should be set to 2
+  6: When writing %00100--- to address $4003, the pulse 1 length counter should be set to 40
+  7: When writing %00101--- to address $4003, the pulse 1 length counter should be set to 4
+  8: When writing %00110--- to address $4003, the pulse 1 length counter should be set to 80
+  9: When writing %00111--- to address $4003, the pulse 1 length counter should be set to 6
+  A: When writing %01000--- to address $4003, the pulse 1 length counter should be set to 160
+  B: When writing %01001--- to address $4003, the pulse 1 length counter should be set to 8
+  C: When writing %01010--- to address $4003, the pulse 1 length counter should be set to 60
+  D: When writing %01011--- to address $4003, the pulse 1 length counter should be set to 10
+  E: When writing %01100--- to address $4003, the pulse 1 length counter should be set to 14
+  F: When writing %01101--- to address $4003, the pulse 1 length counter should be set to 12
+  G: When writing %01110--- to address $4003, the pulse 1 length counter should be set to 26
+  H: When writing %01111--- to address $4003, the pulse 1 length counter should be set to 14
+  I: When writing %10000--- to address $4003, the pulse 1 length counter should be set to 12
+  J: When writing %10001--- to address $4003, the pulse 1 length counter should be set to 16
+  K: When writing %10010--- to address $4003, the pulse 1 length counter should be set to 24
+  L: When writing %10011--- to address $4003, the pulse 1 length counter should be set to 18
+  M: When writing %10100--- to address $4003, the pulse 1 length counter should be set to 48
+  N: When writing %10101--- to address $4003, the pulse 1 length counter should be set to 20
+  O: When writing %10110--- to address $4003, the pulse 1 length counter should be set to 96
+  P: When writing %10111--- to address $4003, the pulse 1 length counter should be set to 22
+  Q: When writing %11000--- to address $4003, the pulse 1 length counter should be set to 192
+  R: When writing %11001--- to address $4003, the pulse 1 length counter should be set to 24
+  S: When writing %11010--- to address $4003, the pulse 1 length counter should be set to 72
+  T: When writing %11011--- to address $4003, the pulse 1 length counter should be set to 26
+  U: When writing %11100--- to address $4003, the pulse 1 length counter should be set to 16
+  V: When writing %11101--- to address $4003, the pulse 1 length counter should be set to 28
+  W: When writing %11110--- to address $4003, the pulse 1 length counter should be set to 32
+  X: When writing %11111--- to address $4003, the pulse 1 length counter should be set to 30

 ### Frame Counter IRQ
   1: The IRQ flag should be set when the APU Frame counter is in the 4-step mode, and the IRQ flag is enabled.